 In San Francisco parking is very expensive and I’d advise using public transport which in contrast is very cheap.

-10. CURRENCY FOR YOUR HOLIDAY IN THE USA
+10. CURRENCY FOR YOUR USA ROAD TRIP

 We use a mixture of cash, debit and credit cards.
 Check with your bank* what the terms are for using cards abroad are and look on Money Saving Expert for the best current deals.
 It may be worth setting up a new card purely for that trip.
 The Post Office and some travel agents also do a money card.